snugnug/micros/README.md

 MicrOS is a _soft_-fork of not-os, plain and simple.
 Any and all work here is available under the MIT license, following upstream.
 I do not make any claims on the code provided here.
 Please support the original author and contributors.

+The nature of MicrOS does not allow a dependency on nixpkgs due to its tight integration with systemd.
+Although, we borrow modules from nixpkgs at times to avoid duplicating work, or to avoid reinventing the wheel as as square.
+A copyright notice is hereby provided that _some_ modules in MicrOS are directly copied from nixpkgs.

+Please see [LICENSE](LICENSE.md) for details.